sushley/PS4SPOOF/README.md

 # PS4SPOOF
+spoof your PS4 Firmware

-spoof your ps4 example 4.55 to 6.72 for game backports you need a HACKED PS4 9.00 OR LOWER credits to zerofo
+(example 4.55 to 6.72) for game backports

+you need a HACKED PS4 9.00 OR LOWER credits to zerofo